 This article was originally posted on Encased in Steel on 18th December 2015.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 There are now many publications dealing with the nuts and bolts of different medieval HEMA systems, which is a wonderful step forward from where the community was a decade ago.
 However, while many practitioners can reel off a list of HEMA authors, translators and researchers who produce HEMA-related works, perhaps fewer individuals are well read on the subject of the context that surrounds the medieval HEMA systems.